Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

-The second process affecting the thermal flux is the additional heating generated by the spirals.
+The second process which can affect the radio emission is the additional heating generated by the spirals.
 As shown in 3-D simulations, the spirals can be even brighter than the planet itself when the planet is hidden inside the disc.
 The high temperature within the spirals increases the thermal emission from the region around the planet.

 The third process that can complicate the picture is the gap opening by the planet.
-Within the gap, the disc density can decrease significantly, which also leads to a much lower envelope mass.
-Both the disc and envelope emission can be weak within the gap, unless the planet or/and the circumplanetary disc \citep{Zhu2018} are bright.
+Within the gap, the disc density can decrease significantly. { Although the envelope's growth is quite insensitive to the ambient disc density (planetary accretion depends on the disc density logarithmically, as in \citealt{LeeChiang2016,Ginzburg2016}), the envelope's $\tau_{mm}=1$ surface (and thus its radio emission) is sensitive to the background disc density.} Both the disc and envelope emission can be weak within the gap, unless a massive circumplanetary disc forms around the planet \citep{Zhu2018}.
 However, for a low-mass planet, the gap opening timescale can be very long.
 If we divide the angular momentum of an annulus having the width of $H$ (which is $2\pi R H\Sigma \Omega_p R^2$) with the angular momentum flux excited by the planet (which is $\sim (GM_p)^2\Sigma R_p\Omega_p/c_s^3$, \citealt{Goldreich1980}), we can derive the gap opening timescale as

 A 10 $M_{\oplus}$ planet at 52 au in the TW Hydrae disc is equivalent to a 0.1 $M_{th}$ planet in a $H/R$=0.078 disc, which leads to the gap opening timescale of 1.6$\times10^4$ local orbits or 7.8 Myrs, longer than a typical disc's lifetime.
 Thus, the potential planet is unlikely to induce a deep gap in the TW Hydrae disc, consistent with the observations.
 We notice that there are very shallow gaps/plateaus at 49 and 58 au in the submm intensity profiles of TW Hydrae (Figure 7 of \citealt{Macias2021}), which could be shallow gaps induced by the planet.